SubbalakshmiC/CCNA-1/CCNA_Sam.md

 * This layer permits devices on the source and destination hosts to continue their communication.
 * There are many protocols that work at this layer but the two most commonly used protocols at transport layer are TCP and UDP.
 	* TCP (handshake like connection e.g. a phone)
+		* The TCP Handshake goes as follows:
+		* SYN → SYN-ACK → ACK
+	* UDP (connection-less e.g. a radio)
 	* UDP (connection-less e.g. a radio)

 	#### Internet